 In 2013 we let Rusty and Iris raise their three owlets to be completely wild, with only the minimum human interaction necessary.
 The owlets were released to the wild in the fall after developing their adult territorial hoots, wearing transmitters so we could track their dispersal.

-For 2014 we plan to let Rusty and Iris raise their owlets until 2-3 weeks of age.
-Then we will remove them and hand-rear them to become education ambassador owls with a lot of human attention and interaction.
-We will compare their vocal development to the development of last year's owlets to see if it is similar or different due to rearing methods.
-After the owlets have developed their adult hoots they will be placed at educational facilities to teach people about owls.
-This will allow us to track their voices over their lifetime to see if their territorial hoots are stable or change over time.
+In 2014 we let Rusty and Iris raise their owlets until 2 weeks of age.
+Then we hand-reared them to become education ambassador owls with a lot of human attention and interaction.
+We compared their vocal development to the development of the parent-reared owlets to see if it was similar or different due to rearing methods.
+They have now been transferred over to education permits and will work for the International Owl Center doing educational programs in person.
+Having them in long-term captivity will allow us to track their voices over their lifetime to see if their territorial hoots are stable or change over time.

 Age/Mortality – The first year of life is the hardest to survive for Great Horned Owls and depends heavily on food abundance.
 Once they reach adulthood survival rates are very good.
 They have no natural predators as adults, so most owls admitted to rehabilitation centers have human-caused problems: hit by car, shot, electrocuted, caught in barbed wire, caught in leghold traps, west nile virus, poison, etc. Natural causes of death include starvation and hunting injuries.